probhav/PassKey/README.md

 # PassKey

 An Encrypted Important information keeper application.
-Save, Update, Delete your info.
+Save, Update, Delete your info.<br>
 The following app uses the Advanced Encryption Standard algorithm to store your data on your local device (in cache)